 Wrote a fairly comprehensive piece on #IdentityPolitics a year or two ago.
 Have a “Good Fences” thread on the go also, about classifying individuals AND groups and recognising “woolly” boundaries and less than objective definitions (amongst other things).
 Naming is always political, for reasons of policy objectives.
 ALWAYS.
 The individuals being named, fluidly straddle the definitions of the groups or classes being named.
-When it comes to naming and identity, (subjective) self-identity is the closest we can get to neutral objectivity.
-All others are “somebody else’s”, unwitting or deliberate, policy agenda.
+When it comes to naming and identity, (subjective) self-identity is the closest we can get to neutral objectivity, but even then contentious identities may conflict, so mutual acceptance is needed.
+Equally externally imposed identities are “somebody else’s”, unwitting or deliberate, political ideology.

 [The “Good Fences” piece remains in draft for a possible wider publication, but many fragmented references.]

 Anyway.
 3 Twitter threads today on the topic

 Clive on “Disabled cyclists”, the disabled and cyclists

 Worthwhile reminder that cyclists & disabled people are not 2 separate, somehow opposed, groups.
 Cycles often offer mobility & independence. https://t.co/11VzXOmHPg

 The “political utility” of calling #FinsburyParkMosque perpetrator a “terrorist”.
 This whole thread: